 Syndic8 relies on a number of cloud service providers to manage the physical hardware (e.g. servers) on which Syndic8 services are hosted.
 Syndic8’s major cloud service providers are (at the time of this writing) certified according to SSAE 16 Type II SOC 1 or higher standards.
 These certifications ensure a high level of security in the cloud provider’s datacenters.

 Critical services in the Syndic8 infrastructure are protected with a Web Application Firewall (WAF), which also (where applicable) restricts access to requests from whitelisted IP addresses.
 Syndic8 uses a VPN to control traffic into these resources.

 Syndic8 uses a 3rd-party service to authenticate all users of the service, as well as to authorize the various operations that they can perform.
 This structure gives Syndic8 very granular control over user access, and allows us to revoke such access across multiple systems in one place, if necessary.

 The Syndic8 service performs server-side logging of client interactions with our services.
 This includes web server access logging, as well as activity logging for actions taken through our API.
 Our application also audits modification of data with user and time information.

 Syndic8’s databases are backed up on a regular schedule using managed services, and are encrypted.

 Syndic8 enforces maker-checker policies on major code repositories, which ensures that code must be reviewed by someone other than the author before being merged into our software pipeline.
 Code also progresses through multiple environments in our pipeline (e.g. automated testing, manual testing, staging) before being promoted into a production environment.

-Syndic8 contracts with an external company to administer an ongoing bug bounty program.
-This program allows a variety of security researchers to access Syndic8 and test the application for security, as well as report any potential vulnerabilities.
+Syndic8 from time to time contracts with an external company to administer penetration testing and/or bug bounty programs as deemed pertinent.
+These programs allows a variety of security researchers to access Syndic8 and test the application for security, as well as report any potential vulnerabilities.